For Current Grantees

 I was recently approved to receive specimens through an MJFF-sponsored or funded request; will distribution be delayed?

-The biorepository plans to reopen on June 1 and resume shipments.
+The biorepository reopened on June 1 and resumed shipments.
 They will continue to confirm ability for institution/investigator to receive samples prior to shipping.

 Is there guidance for investigators involved in the PPMI study?

-For PPMI-specific questions or matters relating to PPMI study conduct that have been impacted or may be impacted due to the COVID-19 circumstances, please contact email@example.com.
+For specific questions or matters relating to the Parkinson's Progression Markers Initiative (PPMI) study and how it has or may be impacted due to the COVID-19 pandemic, please contact firstname.lastname@example.org.